awwx/ar/readme.md

     t
     arc> (eval +)
     #<procedure:+>

-* implements quasiquotation with Alan Bawden's algorithm

-which I hope will fix list splicing in nested quasiquotes which was giving people trouble writing macro-defining macros.

 * global variables are stored in an Arc table instead of in a Racket namespace